SaifAyman23/SaifAyman23/README.md

 - Frontend development using **React**, **TypeScript**, **Tailwind CSS**, and modern state management tools to create fast, responsive, and maintainable interfaces.
 - Designing complete application workflows, including API integrations, dashboards, real-time features, and complex business logic.
 - Building systems with clean architecture, performance optimization, and long-term maintainability in mind.

-## What I've Built

-- Data-driven **KPI dashboards** with interactive charts and analytics.
-- Real-time applications using **WebSockets** for communication, notifications, and live updates.
-- SaaS platforms with authentication, subscriptions, user dashboards, and role-based permissions.
-- E-commerce and service platforms with scalable backend systems.
-- Streaming platforms with advanced workflows, permissions, and integrations.
-- Applications that include AI-powered features such as recommendations and intelligent automation.

 ## Featured Projects